 This is quite robust, so if a query is not invalidated automatically by this system, please send a bug report.
 In the meantime, you can use the API to manually invalidate the tables where data has changed.

 However, this simple system can be too efficient in some cases and lead to

 In such cases, you may want to partially disable this behaviour by

 After that, use the API to manually invalidate the tables

 Django-cachalot relies on the computer clock to handle invalidation.
-If you deploy the same Django project on multiple machines, but with a centralized cache server, all the machines serving Django need to have their clocks as synchronize as possible.
+If you deploy the same Django project on multiple machines, but with a centralised cache server, all the machines serving Django need to have their clocks as synchronised as possible.
 Otherwise, invalidations will happen with a latency from one server to another.
 A difference of even a few seconds can be harmful, so double check this!